muneebaadil/atari-neuroevolution/README.md

     cd code
     ```

-2. Run `evolve.py` script like so:
+2. Run `evolve.py` script to evolve the agent, like so:
     ```
     python evolve.py
     ```